mfiloramo/LingoLinkApp/README.md

 ## Getting Started

 The application is currently a work in progress and is not yet available for download.
-Once the app is completed, it will be available online in desktop/mobile formats.
-To get started with a local working build of the app, follow these steps:
+Once the server is completed, it will be available online in desktop/mobile formats.
+To get started with a local working build of the server, follow these steps:

 1. Clone the repo
 2. Run `npm install` to install dependencies